captainlamble/Adamovich_Saveli_Course_work/README.md

 ## Instructions of scripts to run

+You can start two postgres DB`s by running docker compose files in oltp and olap folders.

 ### OLTP Schema

 First run `initial.sql` to create oltp schema and then `create.sql` file to copy data from `.csv` files into temporary tables and then into normal tables

 ### OLAP Schema

-First run `olap_script.sql` file to create olap schema, then `fdw_setup.sql` file to setup fdw connection and copy tables from a separate oltp database to fdw tables, after run `migrate.sql` file to migrate data from fdw tables to olap tables
+First run `olap_script.sql` file to create olap schema, then `fdw_setup.sql` file to setup fdw connection(creds there are for db in oltp docker contsiner) and copy tables from a separate oltp database to fdw tables, after run `migrate.sql` file to migrate data from fdw tables to olap tables

 ### Queries based on OLTP and OLAP DBs to get insights